 My mother was a scripture scout and the creator of The Scripture Scout's Sleuth for the Truth (originally "Look at the Book").
 Many called her a 'child whisperer' who was an elementary education teacher for many years.
 In one of those years, she met missionary Glen Gray whom she followed to New Zealand where they worked for about a decade and there had their daughter, that'd be me.

 My mother met with a difficult illness and passed from this earth to glory sooner than expected and over the Christmas holidays of 2018.
-I did, however, finish transferring her curriculum to a downloadable file and literally typed the last few words at the very moment I got a call from dad to get to their house as quickly as possible ... several hours later, she went to be with Jesus as my husband prayed her into His arms and I sang "Jesus Loves Me" because, well, because Jesus loves me.
+I did, however, finish transferring her curriculum to a downloadable file and literally typed the last few words at the very moment I got a call from dad to get to their house as quickly as possible ... several hours later, she went to be with Jesus as my husband prayed her into His arms and I sang "Jesus Loves Me" to her just as she did for me.

 We had been working on the curriculum together as much as possible, but in the end, not a lot was possible.
 There were still a few tweaks I needed to finish for her but everything came to a halt upon her passing, planning and hosting a Celebration of Life service and the other stuff that comes with loss.
 You know ... grief.
-Thank you for understanding and putting up with my little mom-honour post this Mother's Day.
-You may also read THE BEST DINNER ROLLS EVER for a humorously spiritual little something that was read at her services.
+Thank you for understanding and reading my little mom-honour post this Mother's Day.
+You may also read THE BEST DINNER ROLLS EVER for a humorous little something that was read at her services (funny, but REAL).

 A Christian mother can only hope that her influence will impact their child(ren) and will in one way or another bring them to the Lord.
 Sometimes I feel like a failure as a mother.
 But I do believe that God always honours repentance.
 You can always turn back to God, confess your shortcomings, and begin to follow and obey Him where you are now.